iyaja/100-days-of-code/r1-log.md

 [Kotlin Bootcamp for Developers](https://github.com/iyaja/Kotlin-Bootcamp-for-Programmers)

 ### R1D3
+Note: I missed the hour of code yesterday since I was out all day without my laptop.
+I will add another day to the end.

 Continued the Kotlin bootcamp Udacity course.
 Finished the section on functions.
 Commited changes to the repo.

 I finally finished the section I've been working on.
 Today, I sped things up to get the course done faster, but  felt like I didn't have as clear of an understanding of the code as yesterday.
 At the current rate, it looks like my entire first week will be dedicated to completing the kotlin course.

 [Kotlin Bootcamp for Developers](https://github.com/iyaja/Kotlin-Bootcamp-for-Programmers)

+### R1D4